Shinigami368/Mini-Vault/README.md

 MiniVault Bootstrap

+> ⚡ This project was originally created as a case study to simulate infrastructure readiness for a GPU-powered AI workload.

 Project Purpose:

 This project simulates the initial bootstrap process of a local AI appliance.
 It checks whether the system has the necessary software and hardware components, runs a mock inference container, and logs each step in both plain text and structured JSON format.